|

 advisors; adventures; dreams of the future.

-F. Young adulthood - thoughts on growing up; home life;
+F. Young adulthood - thoughts on growing up; home life; high school days;

-and the reasons for each choice; educational,
+choice of residences, college or work and the reasons for each choice;

-governmental or military
+educational, governmental or military

 experiences.